MicrosoftDocs/learn/learn-pr/azure-devops/deploy-java-containers/includes/1-introduction.md

 ## Learning objectives

-In this module, you will:
+After completing this module, you'll be able to:

-- Learn how Azure and Azure DevOps support Java applications.
+- Explain how Azure and Azure DevOps support Java applications.
 - Create a project in Azure Pipelines that builds and deploys a basic Java application to Azure.
 - Trigger the pipeline and see your application be built and deployed to Azure.